makingwaves/SiteFlow/README.md

 ### Weibo ###
 There are no configurable sections devoted to Weibo in this release.
 From testing we've seen that user profiles are viewable by using the stock functionality of SiteFlow.
-This means, in ordert to show a Weibo account just put the URL in the 'sites' section of the configuration file.
+This means, in order to show a Weibo account just put the URL in the 'sites' section of the configuration file.
 As like you would do with any ordinary URL.

 ### Twitter ###